 “It’s a girl!”– The doctor handed me to him and I wish I remembered his first expression.
 It’s strange that we don’t remember seeing our mom and dad for the first time.
 Later, I heard Dad saw me before Mom, so maybe that’s why I have such a strong connection with him.
 All my relatives say I look like my Dad—even though his wide forehead and dark complexion weren’t the most attractive features, it’s still an honor to be so similar to him.
 Genes, you did great work!

-One of the most common and lame question that elders love to ask a kid is, “Whom do you love more, mommy or daddy?”
-I don’t remember when I faced this inevitable question but my answer was this, ” I love daddy this much( showed little amount using hand) because he already loves me.
-I need to love mama thi…..s(stretching my hand as much as possible) much because she loves didi more than me.”
-I have an elder sister and I thought I would have more attention of mom if I love her more.
-I was about 3-4 years old by that time.
-Little did I know what my answer really meant.
-Those who love us, we take them for granted.
-Anyway, as I grew up my interaction with dad became lesser and lesser.
-Due to his job, he couldn’t show up on annual sport’s days, parent-teacher meetings, birthdays and Durga pujo (our biggest festival) and so on.
-The little time we got, went in listening to all the complaints we had against him.
+One of the most common and lame questions elders love to ask kids is, “Who do you love more, mommy or daddy?”
+I don’t remember when I faced this inevitable question, but my answer was this: “I love Daddy this much” (showing a little amount with my hand) because he already loves me.
+I need to love Mama this much more” (stretching my hand as far as possible) because she loves my sister more than me.
+At the time, I was about 3-4 years old and thought that if I loved Mom more then she would give me more attention.
+Little did I know what my answer really meant—we often take those who love us for granted.